Musa Mirmammad oglu Abdullayev: Scientific activity

 In addition to the publication of scientific papers having great importance for medicine and met with interest by the medical community in the magazine "Problems of Hematology and Blood Transfusion".
 Musa Abdullayev wrote fundamental works on the problems of cardiology and allergology as well.
-For the first time in the USSR, in 1979, he compiled an "English-Azerbaijani medical dictionary",.
+For the first time in the USSR, in 1979, he compiled an "English-Azerbaijani medical dictionary".
 His books "Notes on Military Field Therapy" and "Methods of Teaching the Internal Medicine Propaedeutics", as well as "Clinical Interpretation of Laboratory Tests", "Bronchial Asthma is an Allergic Disease", "Some Diseases of the Blood System" are still valuable for medical students.
 The prominent scientist studied the epidemiology of hemophilia, electron microscopy of platelets, the role of calcium in the process of blood clotting, donation issues, etc. conducted scientific research on other topics presenting great scientific importance.
 His scientific paper presented to the attention of the general medical community at the International Congress against Cancer held in 1962, concerning the problems of blood clotting process caused detailed discussion and was accepted as a product of a deep research in this field.

 Proceedings of the VII Congress of the International Society of Hematologists, held in Rome, Italy on 18 September 1958, were translated from English into Russian by Musa Abdullayev.
 The editor of the translation was a corresponding member of the Azerbaijan National Academy of Sciences, doctor of medical sciences, professor Fuad Afendiyev.
-3 articles of M.Abdullayev were included in the materials of the first conference held in 1960 between the Transcaucasian Institutes of Hematologists and Blood Transfusion.
+3 articles of M.Abdullayev was included in the materials of the first conference held in 1960 between the Transcaucasian Institutes of Hematologists and Blood Transfusion.
 The first article called "The coagulation system in the blood of patients with various splenomegaly and the state of its fibrogenic activity"was prepared in collaboration with Professors F. Afendiyev and A. Akhundov.
 This article was devoted to the study of a very important topic for that period.
 The research work "Changes in the blood clotting system during surgery" has not lost its relevance today in terms of important innovations for medical science.
 Musa Abdullayev's scientific articles were regularly published in the journal "Hematology and blood transfusion" published in the USSR.
 One of his articles, entitled "Changes in the blood clotting system during blood donation in donors" attracted attention at the level of the former Soviet Union.
-Musa Abdullayev's article "Modified dried-sterile thrombin at the Azerbaijan Institute of blood transfusion and its application in the clinic" co-authored with Professor Huseynov is also fundamental research work in terms of its style and innovation spirit.
-For this reason, the results of the scientific invention of eminent scientists are still used in the medical world today for diseases of the nose, ears, and throat.
+Musa Abdullayev's article "Modified dried-sterile thrombin at the Azerbaijan Institute of Blood Transfusion and its application in the clinic" co-authored with Professor Huseynov, is also fundamental research work in terms of its style and innovation spirit.
+For this reason, the results of the scientific inventions of eminent scientists are still used in the medical world today for diseases of the nose, ears, and throat.